neu-se/CONFETTI-artifact/README.md

 To run this experiment, run the command: `php scripts/collectExtendedHintInfo.php fuzzOutputDir forensicsOutputDir`, following the same conventions from the above scripts for setting `fuzzOutputDir`.
 There may be a considerable amount of output from this script. 🎂 *Pre-bake available* 🎂 The forensics files generated from our ICSE 22 experiment are in the `prebake_icse22_forensics` directory.

 🕒 *Shorter run option* 🕒 Runnign this experiment on the 10 minute experiment dataset takes just a few minutes.
-To run it, execute the command `php scripts/collectExtendedHintInfo.php local_eval_output shorter_forensics_output` (use `prebake_shorter_fuzz_output` if you didn't spend the 3 hours to generate the local_eval_output).
+To run it, execute the command `php scripts/collectExtendedHintInfo.php local_eval_output shorter_forensics_output` (use `prebake_shorter_fuzz_output` along with `prebake_shorter_forensics_output` if you didn't spend the 3 hours to generate the local_eval_output).

 ## Continous Integration Artifact